Mattia-Zanini/sandwech-mng/wp-content/plugins/login-customizer/readme.txt

 == Upgrade Notice ==

-= 2.1.9 =
+= 2.2.0 =
-* Update immediately - compatible with 6.0
+* Update immediately - compatible with 6.1

 == Changelog ==

+= 2.2.0 – 2023-01-26 =
+* New Feature: Introduced Help Page with System Info.
+* Compatibility: Compatible with WordPress 6.1

 = 2.1.9 – 2022-05-19 =
 * BugFix: Uninstall plugin settings from database for Multi-sites.